 This represents the donor funds of the European Union and Germany managed by the International Finance Corporation (IFC).
 Funds from the Multi-Donor Trust Fund are allocated for cofinancing/partial compensation of the cost of comprehensive thermal renovation projects.

-The Cabinet of Ministers established the Energy Efficiency Fund with financing from the Ukrainian State Budget in cooperation with the International Finance Corporation (IFC) and with financial support from the EU and the Government of Germany, as well as with the German Society for International Cooperation (GIZ).
+The Cabinet of Ministers of Ukraine created the Energy Efficiency Fund, which is financed by the State Budget of Ukraine in cooperation with the International Finance Corporation (IFC) and with the financial support of the EU and the German government, as well as with the German Society for International Cooperation (GIZ).

-The EU is the main provider of grant funds for the implementation of the project in Ukraine.
+The European Union is the main provider of grant funds for the implementation of the project in Ukraine.
 The funds provided by the European Union, together with funds from the Government of Germany, support the Multi-Donor Trust Fund.
-The latter transfers money to partner banks, ensuring the constant provision of HOA grants.
+The latter transfers funds to partner banks, ensuring the constant provision of HOA grants.

-Germany is the second provider of grant funds for the implementation of the project in Ukraine.
-The funds provided by the Government of Germany replenish the Multi-Donor Trust Fund.
+the Federal Government of Germany is the second provider of grant funds for the implementation of the project in Ukraine.
+Funds provided by the German Government fill the Multi-Donor Trust Fund.

 International Finance Corporation – IFC

-German federal company Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) provides technical support in the development and testing of procedures used by the Energy Efficiency Fund of Ukraine.
-The GIZ Project assists the technical unit of the Energy Efficiency Fund and supports HOAs in the process of energy audits together with the creation of technical documentation and technical standards for thermal modernization projects.
+The German federal company Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) provides technical support in the process of developing and testing the procedures of the Energy Efficiency Fund.
+In particular, the GIZ project helps the technical department of the Energy Efficiency Fund and supports HOAs in the process of conducting energy audits, creating technical documentation and technical standards for thermal modernization projects

-Partner banks of the Fund are financial institutions that comply with the criteria of the IFC financial partner, have signed partner trilateral agreements with the International Finance Corporation (IFC) and the Energy Efficiency Fund of Ukraine, and are prepared to create a special banking product to ensure maximum service for the HOA clients of the Fund.
-Partner banks of the Fund are the first point of contact for HOAs in the process of project implementation.
-In addition to issuing loans, they will advise the HOAs on the documentation necessary to receive a grant.
+The EEF’s partner banks are financial institutions that meet the IFC’s financial partner criteria, have signed a tripartite partnership agreement with the International Finance Corporation and the Energy Efficiency Fund and are ready to create a special banking product that will provide maximum service for the EEF’s clients – HOAs.
+The EEF’s partner banks are the first contact of HOAs in the process of implementing the project and, in addition to providing a loan, they will advise HOAs on the collection of documentation necessary for obtaining a grant.